abuech2s/nmeasim/Readme.md

 </configs>
 ```

-In case of active Radar, the GPS will be automatically activated as well (the active-flag of GPS will be ignored.).
+If `radar` is active, `gps` will be automatically activated as well (the active-flag of `gps` will be ignored.).
+The simulator will check every `15s`, if this file is modified (based on MD5 hash).
+In case of changes, the configuration is reloaded automatically.

 ## CopyRight